marcpfuller/edgex-docs/docs_src/microservices/device/Ch-DeviceServices.md

 Device services can have custom configuration in one of two ways.
 See the table below for details.

 === "Driver"
     `[Driver]` - The Driver section used for simple custom settings and is accessed via the SDK's DriverConfigs() API.
-The DriverConfigs API returns a `map[string] string` containing the contents on the `Driver` section of the `configuration.toml` file.
+The DriverConfigs API returns a `map[string] string` containing the contents on the `Driver` section of the `configuration.yaml` file.

     ```toml
     [Driver]